Balaji Srinivasan: The Network State

-In July 2022, Srinivasan published The Network State: How To Start a New Country which coined the concept of a Network State which proposes the setting up of decentralized digital communities that crowdfund resources to build new autonomous cities and states.
-The ideas in the book are inspired by the work of the economist Albert O. Hirschman who sees two basic paths to reform - voice (remake the system from within) and exit (leave and build something new).
+In 2022, in a self-published book titled The Network State: How To Start a New Country, Srinivasan elaborated on his ideas about online nationality and the need to break away from geographical governments.
+The book describes the concept of a "network state" in which digital communities crowd-fund resources to build autonomous cities and states.
+The ideas in the book were inspired by the work of the economist Albert O. Hirschman, who sees two basic paths to reform, one called voice (remake the system from within) and another called exit (leave and build something new).